 Attaching K’Nex Constructions

-Pro-Bot comes with hexagonal slots to which standard K’Nex building set parts may be attached.
-This allows use of Pro-Bot as a mobile platform for constructions made with K’Nex parts.
+Pro-Bot comes with hexagonal slots that allow standard K’Nex building set parts to be attached.
+With this feature, Pro-Bot can become a mobile platform for constructions made with K’Nex parts.
 There are four K’Nex connecting slots on Pro-Bot, one each above each wheel well.
 For more information about K’Nex construction kits, visit www.knex.com.